pierrejay/EZLink/README.md

 ### Error Handling & Diagnostics

 #### Overview
-SimpleComm provides detailed error reporting through its `Status` enum and `Result` structure.
+EZLink provides detailed error reporting through its `Status` enum and `Result` structure.
 Each operation returns a `Result` containing both a `status` code and the relevant message `id`.

 ```cpp
 struct Result {